 I’m not sure there’s anything I would consider a signature hole, but the finishing set of back-to-back par-5s is interesting.
 Then, the 16th and 17th holes also have unique features.
 They each have two greens that I assume alternate in usage from day to day.
 The 16th is a par-3 with two sets of tee boxes and the two greens, laid out in a criss-cross pattern.
 It looks like you play one combo or the other.

 The 17th is a nice par-5 with two greens that play to the same yardage.
-As you are going by this hole earlier in your round, you may want to take note of which green so you can lay-up for the best approach angle if you are unable to go for it in two.
+As you are going by this hole earlier in your round, you may want to take note of which green is being used so you can lay-up for the best approach angle if you are unable to go for it in two.

 Then the 18th is a solid finishing par-5.
 The tee shot is fairly wide open.
 Then the driving range is along the right and the street/OB is along the left as the hole gets a little narrower and narrower with each shot in.
 It’s a relatively short par-5 and not that difficult by today’s standards, but when you read that plaque and see that Arnie had a 12 on it in competition, it might put a little extra fear into your head.